Updated on March 15, 2026

 - You’re avoiding important activities, places, or relationships because of them

-- You’re engaging in compulsive behaviors or rituals to neutralize the thoughts (like excessive checking, handwashing, or seeking reassurance)
+- You’re engaging in compulsive behaviors or rituals to neutralize the thoughts: excessive checking, handwashing, or seeking reassurance

-- The thoughts are significantly impacting your quality of life, work, or relationships
+- The thoughts are significantly affecting your work, relationships, or daily life

-- You’re experiencing suicidal thoughts, even if you don’t plan to act on them
+- You’re having suicidal thoughts, even without any plan to act on them

 Having intrusive thoughts doesn’t make you a bad person or mean something is wrong with you.
-Your brain is simply doing what brains do, generating all kinds of content, some useful and some not.
+Your brain is doing what brains do: producing thousands of thoughts a day, and not all of them are worth taking seriously.

 If intrusive thoughts are interfering with your daily life or causing significant distress, therapy can help you develop effective strategies for managing them.
-At Firefly Therapy Austin, our therapists are trained in evidence-based approaches like CBT and ERP that can make a real difference.
-We’d be glad to talk with you about how therapy might help you find relief.
+At Firefly Therapy Austin, our therapists are trained in evidence-based approaches like CBT and ERP.
+We’d be glad to talk with you about whether therapy might help.